hz-b/rayx/docs/src/Introduction/05-Style-Guide.md

 ## Const Correctness

-Const correctness means using the keyword `const`, to avoid const objects from getting mutated.
+Const correctness is the practice of using the `const` keyword to ensure that objects and variables remain immutable.

 1. `void f1(const std::string& s);     ` *// Pass by reference-to-`const`*
 2. `void f2(const std::string* sptr);  ` *// Pass by pointer-to-`const`*
 3. `void f3(std::string s);            ` *// Pass by value*

-In the first case a reference is passed to the function with the keyword const.
-This means the function won't change the value of the object or variable.
-The same can be done for pointers.
-Another option is to pass by value.
-This creates a copy of an object or variable, so the original isn't changed even if the function changes the copy.

-Add const keywords as early as possible.
-Const correctness can create a snow ball effect and is easier implemented from the beginning.
+Employing const correctness from the project's inception is advisable, as it can simplify code maintenance and improve overall code quality.

-Further reading can and should be done here: https://isocpp.org/wiki/faq/const-correctness
+Further reading on const correctness is highly recommended and can be found [here](https://isocpp.org/wiki/faq/const-correctness).